THE PRICE OF POWER by Nikhil Kalyanpur

 2. The Income Maintenance Channel

-When the safety net frays, credit markets fill the gap.
-Credit becomes a private substitute for public policy.
+When the safety net frays, credit becomes a private substitute for public policy.
 Recent research shows that households borrow more when they live in places with stingier unemployment benefits.
 In the US, a 10-percentage-point drop in unemployment benefit generosity, for example, is associated with a 30% rise in household debt — about $5,300 on average.

 Unsecured Debt-to-Income Ratios